KitLavis/ArchaeoSardinia/README.md

 - Advertisement
     - In the free space to the right of the "other news" an advertisement could be displayed in order to bring revenue to the project.
 Further advertising could be displayed in the left and right margins on larger devices
 - User account CRUD functionality
     - Currently the only full CRUD functionality available to the user is the comments section.
-In future the user will be able to manage their account, change email address, password and so on, and have the ability to delete their account if that is their wish.
+In future the user will be able to manage their account, change email address, password and so on, and have the ability to delete their account if they wish.
 - Categories
     - A category attribute will be added to the post model to group articles of a similar topic.
 - Post search and filter